 Criteria JORC Code explanation Commentary exploration data survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
-Further work The nature and scale of planned further work (e.g. tests for lateral extensions or depth extensions or large-scale step- out drilling).
+Visible gold has been observed within RC chips; in some instances, these observations confirm high-grade gold values from laboratory results; in other cases, visible gold was observed within intervals that only saw low-grade gold in laboratory results.
+Given the variability between observed visible gold and Au grade, a small program of screen-fire analysis has commenced.
+Further work The nature and scale of planned further work (e.g. tests for lateral extensions or depth extensions or large-scale stepout drilling).
 Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive.
 Further work across Siona includes: Assays for recently completed and ongoing RC drilling are expected over the coming weeks and will be regularly reported.
 The current RC program has been expanded and will now look to test structural targets proximal to Siona.
 Additional field duplicate samples will be collected and submitted for analysis.
 Select samples from RC drilling will be submitted for multi-element analysis.
-Diamond drilling is being designed, and drill sites are being prepared for a program either in December 2024 or January 2025, subject to seasonal rainfall.
+Diamond drilling is being designed, and drill sites are being prepared for a program either in January 2025, subject to seasonal rainfall.
 Geophysical programs to assist in the targeting of additional mineralised structures are being planned.